 Finland in Afghanistan

-Finland supports Afghanistan through development cooperation, humanitarian aid as well as civilian and military crisis management.
-To ensure that Afghanistan is a stable and peaceful state that respects human rights and complies with the principles of the rule of law is in the best interests of Finland and the entire international community.
+Finland supports Afghanistan through humanitarian assistance.
+Development cooperation was suspended in mid-August 2021.
+A stable and peaceful Afghanistan that respects human rights and complies with the principles of the rule of law is in the best interests of Finland and the entire international community.

 Finland's objectives in Afghanistan

-The support provided by Finland has been defined in the government report on overall support for Afghanistan, approved in 2018.
-Finland and Afghanistan signed a partnership agreement on bilateral cooperation in April 2013.
+The government report on overall support for Afghanistan, submitted to Parliament in 2018, outlines the main principles of Finland's support to Afghanistan.
+Finland and Afghanistan established a Partnership Agreement on bilateral cooperation in April 2013.

-to achieve greater wellbeing, human rights and equality and especially to improve the social position of women and children
+- better wellbeing, human rights and equality, with a special focus on the position of women and children in society.

-to strengthen the country’s democracy and to promote compliance with the principles of good governance and the rule of law
+- strengthening of democracy and compliance with the principles of good governance and the rule of law to a larger scale.

-to develop the foundation for the Afghan economy in diverse manners according to the principles of sustainable development, especially the improvement of the efficiency of agricultural operations and the prerequisites for the use of natural resources.
+- the development of a diverse foundation for the Afghan economy, based on the principles of sustainable development, with a special focus on increasing efficiency of agricultural operations and better conditions for the utilisation of natural resources.

-Finland’s goal is to help Afghanistan develop into a country that poses no threat to international or regional security and will not be an international hub for the production of illegal narcotics.
-In addition, it is important for Finland that Afghanistan is a democratically-led country and the national reconciliation process gradually leads to a situation in which the country’s citizens can focus on shared objectives for the development of the country.
+Finland’s aim is to help Afghanistan develop into a country that does not pose any threat to international or regional security and that will cease to be one of the international hubs of illicit drug trade.
+In addition, it is important for Finland that Afghanistan is a democratic country and that the national reconciliation process gradually leads to a situation in which the citizens can concentrate on shared objectives for the development of their country.

 More information about Finland's objectives in Afghanistan

-Finland’s Afghanistan policy is jointly executed by the Ministry for Foreign Affairs, the Ministry of Defence, the Defence Command Finland and the Ministry of the Interior.
-The Parliament’s Foreign Affairs Committee is regularly informed of the situation in Afghanistan and actions taken by Finland.
+Finland’s policy on Afghanistan is conducted in cooperation by the Ministry for Foreign Affairs and the Ministry of the Interior.
+The parliamentary Foreign Affairs Committee is regularly informed of the situation in Afghanistan and on actions taken by Finland.